MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/anomaly-detection-policy.md

 * Device and user agent
 * Activity rate

 Based on the policy results, security alerts are triggered.
-Cloud App Security looks at every user session on your cloud and alerts you when something happens that is different from the baseline of your organization or from the user's regular activity.
+Defender for Cloud Apps looks at every user session on your cloud and alerts you when something happens that is different from the baseline of your organization or from the user's regular activity.

-In addition to native Cloud App Security alerts, you'll also get the following detection alerts based on information received from Azure Active Directory (AD) Identity Protection:
+In addition to native Defender for Cloud Apps alerts, you'll also get the following detection alerts based on information received from Azure Active Directory (AD) Identity Protection:

 * Leaked credentials: Triggered when a user's valid credentials have been leaked.
 For more information, see [Azure AD's Leaked credentials detection](/azure/active-directory/identity-protection/concept-identity-protection-risks#user-risk).
 * Risky sign-in: Combines a number of Azure AD Identity Protection sign-in detections into a single detection.
 For more information, see [Azure AD's Sign-in risk detections](/azure/active-directory/identity-protection/concept-identity-protection-risks#sign-in-risk).

-These policies will appear on the Cloud App Security policies page and can be enabled or disabled.
+These policies will appear on the Defender for Cloud Apps policies page and can be enabled or disabled.

 ## Anomaly detection policies